palovpet/cyber_security_project/README.md

 ## Things that annoy me - the unsafe application

-Things that annoy me application is a place to lighten one's heart by typing what is causing them to be pissed off..
-The user can also view their TOP 3 list of things that have annoyed them, as well as view every thing they have recorded.
+'Things that annoy me' is a place to lighten one's heart by typing what is causing them to be pissed off.
+A user can also view their TOP 3 list of things that have annoyed them, as well as view every annoying thing they have ever recorded.
-This project is made for the course Cyber Security Base: Course Project I TKT200093.
 Unlike the front page is promising, the application is not safe.
 It contains five security flaws from the OWASP Top Ten list of 2021.

 The application is available in heroku: LINK HERE

+*This project is made for the course Cyber Security Base: Course Project I TKT200093.*

 ### Security issues in the application